Guest blog by Master Beekeeper ‘in the making’ Greg Long.

 As one of the “spookier” creatures in nature, bats often get a bad reputation.
 However, bats are extremely beneficial to the ecosystem and not nearly as scary as they seem.
 There are over 1,200 species of bats and they all play a key role in sustaining our ecosystem.
 First and foremost, they are leaders in pest control — they consume millions of pest insects each year.

-This is especially beneficial for farmers because they don’t have to worry about as many pests and can rely less on pesticides, which is better for the environment.
+This is especially beneficial for farmers because they don’t have to worry about as many pests.
+They can also rely less on pesticides, which is better for the environment.
 Furthermore, bat droppings play an equally important role in the ecosystem.

 Butterflies are often only appreciated for their beauty and not for their important role in our ecosystem.
 But while they certainly are fun to look at, they can actually help predict important climate changes.
 According to The Climatic Risk Atlas of European Butterflies, data on butterfly populations can be correlated with certain changes in climate.
 This means that by looking at changes in butterfly populations, scientists can actually predict important information regarding the climate — rising temperatures have a huge impact on a variety of factors, including biodiversity.